partouf/OBSInfoWriter/README.md

 This project is a fork of the original project adding 10 more hotkeys.

+This fork has been built just for 64 bits.
+So copy the OBSInfoWriter.dll into the OBS Plugins 64 bits.

 Take a look to the screenshot.

 ![Hotkeys List Sample](sample_hotkeys_list.jpg)